undefinedfn/cdk-wordpress/README.md

 ## Usage

-Install the wordpress cdk component
+Install the aws-cdk, create a project, and add the wordpress conststruct to it.

 ```
 $ npm install @undefinedfn/wordpress-cdk